 Step 2.
 Make sure you have chosen the right transfer direction.

 "New" - Move data from old computer to current new computer.

 "Old" - Move data from current old n computer to remote new computer.

 Step 3.
 Connect two PCs via the network by entering the password or verification code of the target PC.
 Besides, make sure you have chosen the right transfer direction and click "Connect" to continue.

 The verification code is on the right top of the "PC to PC" main screen on the target computer.

 Step 5.
-Now, click "Finish" and "Transfer" to begin to transfer files from PC to PC.
+Now, click "Transfer" to begin to transfer files from PC to PC.
 The size of the file determines the transfer time.
 Wait patiently.

 Step 1.
-Open File Explorer on your computer, select the folder or files that you want to share.
+Open File Explorer on your computer and select the folder or files that you want to share.